joesweeny/statistico-data/README.md

 The parameters required to access these services are well defined in their respective `.proto` files.

-To access this applications services using a local client we recommend [gRPCurl](https://github.com/fullstorydev/grpcurl) which.
+To access this applications services using a local client we recommend [gRPCurl](https://github.com/fullstorydev/grpcurl).
 Example calls are:

 #### To fetch fixtures between a date period
 ```proto